You must buy this book to understand all the below principles in detail. Get it here on Amazon.

-It is not an evil practice to write dyadic functions, but you must know at what cost you are writing it and is there any way to covert it into monadic.
+It is not an evil practice to write dyadic functions, but you must know at what cost you are writing it and is there any way to convert it into monadic.

-Function that take 3 arguments are harder to understand than the dyads.
-The issue of ordering, pausing and ignoring is more than doubled.
+A function that takes 3 arguments is harder to understand than the dyads.
+The issue of ordering, pausing, and ignoring is more than doubled.

 Consider example —

 Circle makeCircle(int x, int y, int radius) vs